Blog

 Your mouth is full of bacteria.
 You brush your teeth to keep those surfaces as clean as possible.
 Flossing helps remove bacteria from the gaps in-between.
-But what about your tongue bacteria?
+But what about bacteria buildup on your tongue?
 There’s plenty there too!

 Signs of Extreme Tongue Bacteria